 A range of environmental conditions can keep the viburnum happy, from alkaline soils to slightly acidic It is not appropriate for use as a formal, neatly cut hedge, but it does produce a lovely informal border with bright colours during fall and winter.

-How to Grow Viburnum
+How to Grow Viburnum in Australia

 Growing Viburnum from Seeds